United States missile defense complex in Poland: History

 On April 5, 2009, President Obama, during a speech in Prague, declared: "As long as the threat from Iran persists, we will go forward with a missile defense system that is cost-effective and proven."
 President Obama continued to express conditional support for the program and sought to isolate it from U.S.-Russian nuclear arms control talks.

-On September 17, 2009, The White House issued a statement saying that the US "no longer planned to move forward" with the project.
+On September 17, 2009, The White House issued a statement saying that the US "no longer planned to move forward" with the EIS project.
 According to President Obama, new intelligence had shown Iran was pursuing short-range and medium-range missile development, rather than long-range, necessitating a shift in strategy.
 The outlines of a reformulated, scaled-down project began to emerge in October, 2009.

 After the project cancellation, Vice President Joe Biden visited Poland in 2009 to "mend relations" by announcing the SM-3 deployment plan (see below for details of the new plan).
 Polish sources complained that the new plan no longer gave Poland an exclusive role (because an SM-3 site was also planned for Romania).

-In 2010 cables leaked by WikiLeaks showed that Polish diplomats felt more threatened by Russia than by Iran.
+In 2010 leaked diplomatic cables showed that Polish diplomats felt more threatened by Russia than by Iran.
 The (leaked) responses from the Pentagon show that Alexander Vershbow sought to assure that the missile shield, including the SM-3 alternative, was adaptable to "hypothetical" threats.

 On March 26, 2012, there occurred a microphone gaffe between President Obama and President Medvedev.
 Obama said that he would have "more flexibility" to deal with controversial issues such as missile defense.
 He was heard telling Medvedev, "On all these issues, but particularly missile defense, this, this can be solved but it's important for him to give me space."
 Medvedev told the president in English, "Yeah, I understand.
 I understand your message about space.
 Space for you…" and President Obama continued his statement, "This is my last election.
 After my election I have more flexibility."
 Medvedev responded saying, again in English, "I understand.
 I will transmit this information to Vladimir."

 In March 2013, Polish Deputy Minister of Defense Robert Kupiecki announced that Poland intended to build its own missile defense within NATO, complementing the US deployment.
 Poland's tentative budget for the next decade is "$10 billion for the modernization of air defense, where half of this sum is dedicated to lower-tier missile defense."